Aokibrii/FindLink1/README.md

 FindLink is a web application designed to help users report and search for lost and found items, making it easier to reconnect people with their belongings.

+---

+## System Overview

+**1. System Name:**
+FindLink - Lost and Found Application

+**2. Purpose of the System (1–2 sentences):**
+FindLink helps users report lost or found items and search for belongings, streamlining the process of reconnecting people with their possessions.
+It provides a centralized platform for posting, searching, and managing lost and found cases.

+**3. Target Users:**

+- General public (students, staff, visitors, community members)
+- Administrators (system managers)

+**4. Core Functionalities:**

+- Allows users to register and log in
+- Enables users to post lost or found items with images and details
+- Provides search and browsing of posted items
+- Sends notifications for updates and matches
+- Supports user profile management
+- Offers admin dashboard for managing users and posts
+- Ensures secure authentication and session management

+**5. Expected Outcome:**
+Users can efficiently report, search, and recover lost or found items, resulting in higher chances of reuniting owners with their belongings.
+Administrators can manage the platform to ensure smooth operation and content moderation.

+**6. Scope Boundaries (Optional but Recommended):**

+- The system does not handle physical delivery or verification of items
+- No payment or transaction processing is included
+- Communication is limited to notifications and messages within the platform

+---

 ## Features

 - User registration and login